ornl-sava/redis-row-stream/README.md

 The RedisRowStream constructor should be passed an opts object as its argument, similar to the following:

     var opts = {
-          keyPrefix:"simpleRowTest"
+          keyPrefix: "simpleRowTest"
+        , structure: "hash"
-        , index:false
+        , index: false
-        , indexedFields:[]
+        , indexedFields: []
         , serverAddress: "localhost"
-        , serverPort:6379
+        , serverPort: 6379
         , redisOpts: {}
       }

 `keyPrefix` is the prefix to use for all keys.
-It will be followed by some index, as mentioned above, so in this case keys would be "simpleRowTest:0", "simpleRowTest:1", etc.
+It will be followed by some index, as mentioned above, so in this case keys would be "simpleRowTest:0", "simpleRowTest:1", etc. If `keyPrefix` is left undefined, `'default'` will be used

+`structure` is the [Redis data type](http://redis.io/topics/data-types) to use.
+Valid options are `'string'` or `'hash'`.
+If `structure` is left undefined, `'string'` will be used.

-`index` is a boolean flag that indicates if any fields should be indexed (using [reds](https://github.com/visionmedia/reds)).
-If set true, then the fields listed in `indexedFields` will be indexed in this way.
-(Note that adding fields to the index will somewhat slow performance.)
+`index` is an optional boolean flag that indicates if any fields should be indexed (using [reds](https://github.com/visionmedia/reds)).
+The search namespace, used when creating the reds search is simply `search`.
+If `index` is set true, then all the fields listed in `indexedFields` will be indexed in this way.
+Note that adding fields to the index will somewhat slow performance.

-`serverAddress` is the address of Redis server, and `port` is the port on which the Redis server is listening.
+`serverAddress` is the address of Redis server (defaults to `'localhost'`), and `serverPort` is the port on which the Redis server is listening (defaults to `'6379'`).

 The `redisOpts` field contains any options to pass to the Redis constructor, which are listed in the [documentation for the node_redis module](https://github.com/mranney/node_redis#rediscreateclientport-host-options)